JepoySanity/ReactJS-feed-back-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run build`

+This command will build the app for production deployment all files will be built on root directory under `build` folder

 ## Live DEMO:
 https://rainbow-naiad-2bdf17.netlify.app/